rantahar/Lattice-Field-Theory/source/index.rst

    \left<\phi_2 |\pi_{1}\right > \left<\pi_1 |e^{-a_\tau \hat H}|\phi_A\right >
    :label:

-Now the matrix in each exponential is small, we can expand the first few two and conclude that
+Since the matrix in each exponential is small, we can expand the first few two and conclude that

 .. math::
    \left<\pi_n |e^{-a_\tau \hat H}|\phi_n\right > =